tonylubin/todos-app/README.md

 # A Todos App #

-A mini project to showcase the skills learnt on the software development course

-Built a todos app using React, BEM, Sass, Firestore and Firebase as the BaaS with CRUD operations
+Built a todos/tasks app using React, BEM, Sass, Firestore and Firebase as the BaaS with CRUD operations for tracking of tasks.
+Each user must register/login to use the app.

 <br>